RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ![Your first payload!](https://dev-to-uploads.s3.amazonaws.com/i/oi1etslmure3qdj0114z.gif)

-## 4. Verify results ⛑ and push 🚀
+## 4. Verify Results ⛑ and Push 🚀
+So far,
-So you sent a payload to the XUMM platform sing the XUMM SDK, and got yourself a XUMM sign request.
+- you've sent a payload to the XUMM platform using the XUMM SDK,
+- you have a XUMM sign request,

-You opened the `next.always` URL, scanned the QR code with your smartphone running XUMM (or from your smartphone: got redirected to the XUMM app) and signed your request.
+- you opened the `next.always` URL, and scanned the QR code with your smartphone running XUMM (or from your smartphone: got redirected to the XUMM app) and
+- signed your request.
 That's already pretty sweet!

 But now it's time to verify the payload outcome.
-And didn't we promise that, once signed, you'd get a `user token` to send your next payload using a Push notification?
+Didn't we promise that, once signed, you'd get a `user token` to send your next payload using a Push notification?

 #### Please note: this is where this tutorial gets (even) more technical.
 Software developers will be able to follow this.
 If you've never coded before this will probably require some more spare time ;)

-This time, we're not just creating a sign request by sending a payload, we're sending a payload and subscribing to payload events.
+This time, we're not just creating a sign request by sending a payload; we're sending a payload and subscribing to payload events.
 We just used the `Sdk.payload.create()` method.
 This time we will use the `Sdk.payload.createAndSubscribe()` method.

 The `createAndSubscribe` method accepts the payload in the first argument (just like the `create` method), but the second argument is a _function_ that gets invoked every time when the XUMM platform asynchronously sends an update about the created payload.